SAFEHR-data/FlowEHR/README.md

 5. Create and populate a GitHub environment

-    Add an environment called `Infra-Test` with the following environment variables:
+    Add an environment called `infra-test` (or whatever you called your deployment environment earlier) with the following environment variables:

     - `CI_RESOURCE_GROUP`: Resource group for shared CI resources (outputted from step 3)
     - `CI_CONTAINER_REGISTRY`: Name of the Azure Container Registry to use for the devcontainer storage (outputted from step 3)